Andersson007/index_rebuilder/README.md

 6) create a new index by using a creation command
 7) add a comment if an old index have it
 8) check new index validity
-9) if a new index is valid, drop an old index
+9) if a new index is valid, drop an old index in concurrently mode
 10) rename a new index like an old index
 ```
 ### Configuration: